How we analyze returns?

 4’324 = $ 391.05

 Apple also earned a lot of money during these four years.
-The net debt increased though (the cash on the balance sheet decreased), because it spend even more money than it earned.
-Most of the money was used to buy back shares and to pay dividends of $ 11.60 per share over than time span.
+The net debt increased, though (the cash on the balance sheet decreased), because the company spent even more money than it earned.
+Most of the money was used to buy back shares and to pay dividends of $11.60 per share over that time span.
 Finally, the US dollar depreciated versus the Swiss Franc, which led to a small foreign exchange loss.

-Putting the equation into a graph, the contribution of each factor looks like shown in Figure 3.
+Putting the equation into a graph, the contribution of each factor looks as shown in Figure 3.

-This visualization makes it obvious that the change in valuation was the primary reason for the extraordinarily good return of over +300 %.
+This visualization makes it obvious that the change in valuation was the primary reason for the extraordinarily good return of over 300 %.
 In 2016, the market was very pessimistic about Apple’s future.
-Four years later, the sentiment changed drastically.
-After this strong price increase we sold Apple and invested in a stock, which we considered to have more potential going forward.
+Four years later, the sentiment had changed drastically.
+After this strong price increase, we sold Apple and invested in a stock which we considered to have more potential going forward.

 The Deep Research Fund

-The same analysis as we did for Apple can be aggregated for all stocks in the portfolio.
-We started managing the Deep Research Fund’s A class in January 2016.
-A breakdown of the return [table below] since then shows how we achieved the +10.3 % net return per year.
+The same analysis we did for Apple can be aggregated for all stocks in the portfolio.
+We started managing the Deep Research Fund’s A Class in January 2016.
+A breakdown of the return (Figure 4) since then shows how we achieved the +10.3 % net return per year.
 The first line shows how much our companies grew their revenue each year.
-While it is not at the center of our investment process to find fast growing stocks, we seek out businesses with great products and services, which tend to attract new clients.
+While it is not central to our investment process to find fast-growing stocks, we seek out businesses with great products and services, which tend to attract new clients.

 The profit margin in the second line has been our nemesis.
-The year 2020 can be attributed to the difficult times during the COVID pandemic, however, even before we had many companies in the portfolio that sacrificed short term profit for higher R&D spending, investments in the business and other measures that should aid the business in the long run.
+The year 2020 can be attributed to the difficult times during the COVID-19 pandemic; however, even before it we had many companies in the portfolio that sacrificed short-term profit for higher R&D spending, investments in the business and other measures that should aid the business in the long run.
 The third line is what we are all about.
-This is the value investing aspect reflecting the valuation gain; the factor we also called the multiplier earlier.
+This is the value investing aspect reflecting the valuation gain – the factor we also called the multiplier earlier.
 We try to buy great businesses at a cheap price.
-Our deep analysis and research prior to the investment gives us insight into whether a given stock is under appreciated by the market or not.
+Our deep analysis and research prior to the investment gives us insight into whether a given stock is under-appreciated by the market or not.
 If so, we wait and hope to sell one day when the stock is getting expensive.
-Make no mistake, our average holding period has been around five years and we are very patient with the valuation aspect.
+Make no mistake: Our average holding period has been around five years and we are very patient with the valuation aspect.

 The next line shows the change in net debt of our companies.
-The reason why the net debt factor is not much of a contributor is that our companies don’t accumulate their earnings but utilize them instead to reinvest in the business, pay dividends or buy back shares.
-Hence, the amount of net debt at the end of the year ended up being similar to the one at the beginning of the year.
-The year 2020 marks an exception, when most firms preferred to retain a little more cash until the Corona pandemic was under control.
+The reason why the net debt factor is not much of a contributor is that our companies don’t accumulate their earnings, instead utilizing them to reinvest in the business, pay dividends, or buy back shares.
+Thus, the amount of net debt at the end of the year ended up being similar to that at the beginning of the year.
+The year 2020 marks an exception, when most firms preferred to retain a little more cash until the COVID-19 pandemic was under control.
 The next line is about the capital structure of our companies.
 Using leverage has never been of interest to us.
-The slightly negative contribution is a result of our preference for delevered capital structures; companies with very little debt.
+The slightly negative contribution is a result of our preference for delevered capital structures: companies with very little debt.

 As said before, many of our companies use their earned cash to buy back their shares and to pay dividends.
 Buying back shares reduces the number of shares a company has in circulation.
 In the process, our share of the business increases.
 The share buyback and dividend payment contributed after tax about +2.6 % to the fund’s return.
 This is how the +13.1 % annual gross equity return came about.
 The cash impact stems from the portion of the fund’s capital that was held in cash.
 Finally, the difference between the gross and net return is quite simply the expenses of running the fund.

 Plugging the table above into the same visualization as we had for Apple, we arrive at the chart below.
-We are showing the CAGR – Compounded Annual Growth Rate – or simply put: the annual gross return of the fund since launch.
+We are showing the CAGR – the compounded annual growth rate – or simply put, the annual gross return of the fund since launch.
 The annual gross return of the fund is +11.9 %.
 After deducting the expenses for running the fund, we arrive at the annual net return of +10.3 %.

 Conclusion

 As long as a fund stays true to its strategy, the relative contribution of the eight factors should stay more or less similar for each year.
 Any deviation should be explained.
-In our case, we had a big deviation from the norm in the year 2020, which was a reflection of the economic shut down during the Corona pandemic.
+In our case, we had a big deviation from the norm in the year 2020, which was a reflection of the economic shutdown during the COVID-19 pandemic.